D.J. Moore Player Prop Bets for NFL Week 17 | Carolina vs. New Orleans 1/2/2022

 - Moore has been the target of 144 of his team's 530 passing attempts this season, or 27.2% of the target share.

-- Moore has seen the ball thrown his way 12 times in the red zone this season, 25.5% of his team's 47 red zone pass attempts.
+- With 12 targets in the red zone this season, Moore has been on the receiving end of 25.5% of his team's 47 red zone pass attempts.

-- The Panthers, who rank 26th in the NFL in points scored, have attempted a pass 56.8% of the time while running the ball 43.2% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Moore's matchup with the Saints.